-Apart from two exceptions for STS taxpavers, the amounts shown at Expenses, P to N item 5 are amounts derived from the accounting system or financial statements of the partnership or trust.
-Make any adjustments to these amounts for tax purposes at Reconciliation items.
-B Expense reconciliation adjustments.
+Apart from two exceptions for small business entities mentioned below, the amounts shown at Expenses, To N item 5 are amounts derived from the accounting system or financial statements of the partnership or trust.
+Make any adjustments to these amounts for tax purposes at Reconciliation items, Expense reconciliation adjustments.

-STS taxpayers should use tax values for their closing stock in calculating their cost of sales to be shown at E, and for their depreciation expenses at K.
+Small business entities using the simplified trading stock rules (see page 69) should use tax values for their closing stock in calculating their cost of sales shown at E.